Calcium: Geochemical cycling

-Uses
+Applications

-The largest use of metallic calcium is in steelmaking, due to its strong chemical affinity for oxygen and sulfur.
+The largest use of metallic calcium is in steelmaking, due to its strong chemical affinity for chalcogens oxygen and sulfur.
 Its oxides and sulfides, once formed, give liquid lime aluminate and sulfide inclusions in steel which float out; on treatment, these inclusions disperse throughout the steel and become small and spherical, improving castability, cleanliness and general mechanical properties.
 Calcium is also used in maintenance-free automotive batteries, in which the use of 0.1% calcium–lead alloys instead of the usual antimony–lead alloys leads to lower water loss and lower self-discharging.

 Due to the risk of expansion and cracking, aluminium is sometimes also incorporated into these alloys.
 These lead–calcium alloys are also used in casting, replacing lead–antimony alloys.
 Calcium is also used to strengthen aluminium alloys used for bearings, for the control of graphitic carbon in cast iron, and to remove bismuth impurities from lead.
 Calcium metal is found in some drain cleaners, where it functions to generate heat and calcium hydroxide that saponifies the fats and liquefies the proteins (for example, those in hair) that block drains.

 Besides metallurgy, the reactivity of calcium is exploited to remove nitrogen from high-purity argon gas and as a getter for oxygen and nitrogen.
-It is also used as a reducing agent in the production of chromium, zirconium, thorium, and uranium.
+It is also used as a reducing agent in the production of chromium, zirconium, thorium, vanadium and uranium.
 It can also be used to store hydrogen gas, as it reacts with hydrogen to form solid calcium hydride, from which the hydrogen can easily be re-extracted.

 Calcium isotope fractionation during mineral formation has led to several applications of calcium isotopes.
 In particular, the 1997 observation by Skulan and DePaolo that calcium minerals are isotopically lighter than the solutions from which the minerals precipitate is the basis of analogous applications in medicine and in paleoceanography.
-In animals with skeletons mineralized with calcium, the calcium isotopic composition of soft tissues reflects the relative rate of formation and dissolution of skeletal mineral.
+In animals with skeletons mineralised with calcium, the calcium isotopic composition of soft tissues reflects the relative rate of formation and dissolution of skeletal mineral.